regolith-labs/steel/README.md

 ### CPIs

-Use streamlined helpers for executing common tasks like creating accounts and transferring tokens.
+Use helper functions to execute common tasks like creating accounts and transferring tokens.

 ```rs
 use steel::*;